-I think there’s a lot of insurance companies that actually won’t let you have tenant insurance and a swimming pool, which is why this is one of the first steps of the process.
+There are many insurance companies out there that won’t let you have tenant insurance and a swimming pool, which is why this is one of the first steps of the process.
 Make sure that, without a doubt, you’ve got a policy that’ll cover that.

-So this kind of sets the pool rules, so to speak, and allows us to make sure we hold the tenant accountable to taking care of what they’re responsible for taking care of in terms of your pool specifically.
+The pool addendum will set the pool rules and allow you to make sure you can hold the tenant accountable for taking care of what they’re responsible for taking care of in terms of your pool specifically.